MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/work-in-offline-mode.md

 ## Mobile offline capabilities and limitations

-For informatoin on capabilities and limitations of mobile offline, see [Mobile offline capabilities and limitations](mobile-offline-capabilities.md).
+For information on capabilities and limitations of mobile offline, see [Mobile offline capabilities and limitations](mobile-offline-capabilities.md).